Points of Contention with the Nature of God

 - Believes God forsook him on the cross (MAT 27:46).

-- Learns and grows, implying he was neither all-knowing nor all-powerful (LUK 2:52).
+- Learns and grows, which implies that he was neither all-knowing nor all-powerful (LUK 2:52).

 - Was an ordinary mortal without superpowers (JOH 8:40; ACT 13:23; ROM 1:3; 2TIM 2:8); his miracles were attributable to God’s works (JOH 5:19; 8:28; ACT 2:22)